-3. In Luke 2:36-37, we learn of Anna, described as “a righteous woman” who “She never left the temple but worshiped night and day, fasting and praying.”
+3. In Luke 2:36-37, we learn of Anna, described as “a righteous woman” who “She did not depart from the temple, worshiping with fasting and prayer night and day.”

 5. We read of David fasting several times, each for different reasons.
 In Psalm 35:13, he “humbled” with fasting and asked God to intervene in the injustice he was experiencing.
 In 2 Samuel 12:17,23, he fasted during prayer asking God to heal his sick son.